enfogroup/aws-cdk-compliance/README.md

 Tagging and resource standards using the CDK.

 This package is tied to Enfo and its customers.
 Enfo is a [Managed Service Provider](https://aws.amazon.com/partners/programs/msp/) for AWS.
-You can of course use the package without being a customer, but the tagging parts might have no effect depending on your AWS organization setup.
+You can of course use the package without being a customer, but the tags might have no effect depending on your AWS organization setup.

 ## Installation